 The term "Golconda" diamond has come to define diamonds of the finest white color, clarity, and transparency as well as type II stones lacking nitrogen in their crystal structure.
 Its original weight was 110.5 carats.
 Eventually, it made its way into the hands of Harry Winston who donated the stone to the Smithsonian in 1958.

 Matching pair of diamonds faceted by legendary Leon Mege diamond cutters.
-The stones are respectively 19.82 and 19.03 carat, both graded GIA as G/VS2.
-The stones are cut from a single piece of rough weighing almost 60 carats.
-They were set into a pair of bespoke platinum drops and are available for inspection at Leon Mege showroom in Manhattan.
+The stones are GIA-certified 30.01 and 30.08 carat, I/VS1 and J/VS2 respectively.
+Both stones are born out of a single 100-plus carat piece of rough.
+They are cut as classic cushion brilliant exhibiting vast amounts of brilliance (scintillation) and dispersion (fire), They were set into a pair of bespoke platinum drops and are available for inspection at Leon Mege showroom in Manhattan.